MyJetWallet/Flutter.JetWallet/README.md

 |   |   └── ...
 |   └── shared
 |       ├── components (small ui components like button)
-|       ├── model (high level models shared between screens or other features)
+|       ├── models (high level models shared between screens or other features)
 |       └── plugins (this folder contains all features shared between screens)
 ├── auth (structure of feature)
 ├── router (structure of feature) - decides what to show (auth or app)